 •Client considerations: For Xtraction 2018 and higher, only 64-bit web browsers are supported, with Chrome being the recommended browser.
 Due to decreased performance, Ivanti doesn't recommend using Internet Explorer 11.

 Prior to Xtraction 2018, clients required a web browser that supported Adobe Flash Player to access the database.
 As of version 2018, Adobe Flash Player is no longer required.

 Ensure you have db_owner rights to the Xtraction database

 To ensure that your upgrade installation works correctly, you’re required to select a certain setting near the end of the upgrade process.
-You need to have db_owner access to the Xtraction database to do this.
-(Prior to Xtraction version 2016.3, db_owner access was not required.)
+You'll need to have db_owner access to the Xtraction database to do this.
+(Prior to Xtraction 2016.3, db_owner access was not required.)

 If your DBA has concerns about leaving db_owner access enabled, the DBA can remove it after a successful upgrade but will need to re-enable access before each future Xtraction upgrade.

 Download the Xtraction zip file from Downloads & Instructions, where you must first register to log in.

 At minimum, Microsoft .Net Framework 4.6.1 is required for this version of Xtraction (though 4.7.2 will also work).
 Update your Xtraction server if necessary.
 The Xtraction install will also install .NET 4.6.1, but it requires a reboot if you haven’t already installed it.